 INTRODUCTION

 Indo- Pacific Tarpons, Megalops cyprinoides (Broussonet, 1782), belonged to the family Megalopidae, which consisting of two species, Megalops cyprinoides and Megalops atlanticus, and they had a larval stage in their life cycle that altered their habitats after reaching a particular phase (Adams et al., 2014).
 M. cyprinoides were mostly found spawning in the seawater and the larvae migrated back to freshwater and after maturity returned to seawaters (Coates, 1987).
 Mehmood & Ahmed (2021), had indicated that, developing a strategy that offered insights into fish health was crucial for conserving fishery resources.
 Such an approach was considered a key tool for evaluating fish well-being and effectively managing their population and biomass.
-Study of morphometry in fish, Length-weight relationships (LWR) and condition factors played a vibrant role in fish evaluation, as they offered insights into fish development, population dynamics, structural differences, adaptive evolutions and the overall health and fitness of fish within their natural habitat (Kavya et al.,2023).
+Study of morphometry in fish, Length-weight relationships (LWR) and condition factors played a vibrant role in managing fisherys, as they offered insights into fish development, population dynamics, structural differences, adaptive evolutions and the overall health and fitness of fish within their natural habitat (Kavya et al.,2023).

 Morphometrics, the statistical techniques, helped in determining the shape and size of the organisms and were quantitative techniques that aided in measuring the external body parts and were different from meristic characters which were countable (Talwar & Jhingran, 1992; Tripathy, 2020).
-The comparison of the morphometric feature of different fish helped the researchers in analysing evolutionary links between the species and developing evolutionary history of fish lineages (Bookstein, 1991).
-Morphometric characters were influenced by genetic as well as environmental factors such as temperature, salinity, food and migration.
-To overcome the prevailing conditions of different environments, the fish brought variations in their external features such as shape and size of the body (Knouft, 2003; Turan et al., 2006).
+The comparison of the morphometric feature of different fish helps in analysing evolutionary links between the species and developing evolutionary history of fish lineages (Bookstein, 1991).
+Morphometric characters are influenced by genetic as well as environmental factors such as temperature, salinity, food and migration.
+To overcome the prevailing conditions of different environments, the fish exhibit variations in their external features such as shape and size of the body (Knouft, 2003; Turan et al., 2006).
 Many traditional and modern techniques were employed for morphometric studies and one of the most advanced technique was the Truss network analysis.
 This method utilized the distances between certain landmark points on fish in determining the shape of the organism and were considered the most effective tool in comparing the morphometric variations among the organisms (Strauss & Bookstein, 1982; Dwivedi & Dubey, 2013; Mahfuj et al., 2018).

 The understanding of the relationship between the length and weight of fish was used in evaluating the biomass and in comparing the progressive stages of fish populations across various regions (Ayoade & Ikulala, 2007).
 Length-weight relationship (LWR) analysis served as an important biological measure of the growth conditions of species in their surrounding environments and reflected the health and well-being of fish in their habitats, as well as their physiological and biological status.
 It also revealed population growth patterns and dynamics (Al Nahdi et al., 2016).
 In addition to the length-weight relationship (LWR), the condition factor (K) served as an indicator of a fish's health in relation to its habitat and seasonal changes.
 Condition factor were quantitative measure for assessing the overall well-being of fish, including their feeding intensity, reproductive condition, and physiological status, which were key aspects of their fitness.
 Furthermore, the condition factor helped in evaluating fat reserves and understanding the development of gonads in fish (Mehmood & Ahmed, 2021).